victornas91/victornas91/README.md

 **`Future Polymath`**

 More than 10 years in computer support, administrative management and English tutoring as a second language.
-Now more than 5 years learning Computer Science and Electrical Engineering, focusing on software development for AI; Cloud; Mobile and Games / Graphics.
+Now more than 5 years learning Computer Science and Electrical Engineering, focusing on software development for AI; Cloud; Kernel and Games / Graphics.
 Also focusing on hardware control for embedded systems / IoT; PLC and Avionics.

 Call me if you need someone good at being a team player, with good knowledge in various areas and capable of following tight schedules and delivering quality code.